soliedra/DCMotorServo/README.md

 Pins
 ----
  * Only the direction and PWM pins of the driver are used.
- * The Quad encoder channel A (East side of the motor shaft, front view) connected to pin D2 of the Arduino, not connected through the motor shield but directly to the Arduino board underneath (external interrupt)
+ * The Quad encoder channel A (East side of the motor shaft, front view) connected to pin D2 of the Arduino, (external interrupt)
- * The Quad encoder channel B (North side of the motor shaft, front view) connected to pin D3 of the Arduino, not connected through the motor shield but directly to the Arduino board underneath (external interrupt)
+ * The Quad encoder channel B (North side of the motor shaft, front view) connected to pin D3 of the Arduino,(external interrupt)

 TODO
 ----